 The paradise of turtles and other natural wonders

 MSC Mediterranean cruises also offer excursions to two different caves in Kefaloniá and a wonderful beach.
-Twenty kilometres from Argostóli lies a very impressive stalagmite-bedecked chamber, known as Dhrogaráti.
-The cave, which reaches a depth of 60m and was discovered over 300 years ago, is occasionally used for concerts thanks to its marvellous acoustics.
+Twenty kilometers from Argostóli lies a very impressive stalagmite-bedecked chamber, known as Dhrogaráti.
+The cave, which reaches a depth of 60m and was discovered over 300 years ago, is occasionally used for concerts thanks to its marvelous acoustics.

 cruises to cephalonia